-VCST is run by a dedicated board of directors and a part-time coordinator:
+VCST is run by a dedicated board of directors and a coordinator:

 Sharmarke Dubow – President

 Sharmarke facilities volunteer support services for refugees in Greater Victoria at Inter-Cultural Association of Greater Victoria and formerly facilitated wraparound support services for vulnerable immigrant and refugee youth in Greater Victoria at Immigrant and Refugee Centre Society, and he is also be a member of the Canadian Council for Refugees, (CCR) Executive Committee and various CCR committees.
 He has a strong desire to participate, explore solutions and be an advocate for newcomers to Canada and refugees overseas.

 Prior to joining VCST, he spent over 5 years working with asylum seekers, migrants and refugees in the Middle East, where he worked with several organizations, including Africa and Middle East Refugee Assistance, Egypt AMERA, Psychosocial Training Institute Cairo and as a research assistant at Center Migration Refugee Studies, CMRS at American University in Cairo, AUC.